Peer2Peer Tutoring

 Where are tutoring sessions held?

-Tutoring sessions are primarily held primarily in-person in the Student Success Center (Samuelson 001, west entrance near the post office/Colby cut-through, not the regular residence hall entrances)… Students will receive an email confirmation prior to their appointment.
+Tutoring sessions are primarily in-person in the Student Success Center (Samuelson 001, west entrance near the post office/Colby cut-through, not the regular residence hall entrances)… Students will receive an email confirmation prior to their appointment.
 Exceptions to this primary location can be found in the confirmation email received after booking, please check carefully.
 Virtual sessions are not offered.

 What time should I arrive for my tutoring appointment?